 That overly high level of chlorine dissipates rapidly leaving the pool shocked… but not sustainably sanitized… so if it is not shocked again soon, the water can begin to develop algae and turn green.
 As you can see, traditional methods of chlorinating pools involve spiking the chlorine high enough to last until the next time the owner or service technician can treat the water.

 You can think of a salt generator as the “cruise control” of chlorine –maintaining a slow, even, and steady chlorine presence at the proper levels in order to make it effective, efficient and non-irritating.

 One of the more fascinating things about the salt water system is that it doesn’t consume the salt in the process.
 As the chlorine breaks down it returns to a salt state.
 This means that once balanced the only time you need to add salt is when there has been excessive evaporation and splash-out that requires adding more pool water.
 This is most significant in the spring after being closed for winter.

 Over the decades the pool industry has seen a lot of attempts to eliminate or reduce chlorine.
 None of them lasted the test of time because ultimately they were not effective at maintaining a well sanitized and clear body of water at a reasonable price.
 Salt generators, however, are not only succeeding but are truly revolutionizing swimming pool maintenance.

-Contact Neave Group today for a free consultation.
+Contact Neave Group pool builders today for a free consultation.